brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 22 bht.md

 1. "The churches where Paul had preached, would feel a great interest in his welfare."
 2. "In this situation, he felt it proper to despatch a special messenger to give information about his condition; to state what was doing in Rome; to ask the prayers of the churches; and to administer consolation to them in their various trials."
 3. "No small part of the consolation which he would impart to them would be found in these invaluable letters which he bore to them from the apostle."

+### Philip Schaff:
+1. "For this very purpose, namely, that ye may know the things respecting us."
+2. "Paul does not send these merely in his own interest."
+3. "It is evident that the Apostle sought to maintain fellowship among the churches by sending such messengers, to give such intelligence as would strengthen the hearts of the distant brethren."

 ### Archibald T. Robertson:
 1. "That ye may know (ινα γνωτε)."